Over 400 years old…

 Otherwise known simply as ‘Don Quixote’

 Yes, that big-azz book about two blokes (one possibly mad) riding around Spain getting into endless scrapes in the name of improving the world around them.

 At 992 pages it may be the daunting source of thousands of literature students’ nightmares…

-But there’s a good reason why my favourite director, Terry Gilliam has spent the best part of 30 years struggling like a man possessed to finally bring his new version of Cervantes’ epic novel to the screen.
+But there’s a good reason why director Terry Gilliam spent the best part of 30 years struggling like a man possessed to bring his recent version of Cervantes’ epic novel to the screen.

 Don Quixote has also just been voted #7 in the BBC’s 100 stories that shaped the world, as a tale that has “endured across generations and continents – and changed society”.

 And there’s gold in those dusty pages for entrepreneurs and biz-owners, too…

 ^^ This is the original title page from the book that inspired a thousand quests for truth, justice, revolution and independence…